LnBdd/hyberflow/docs/Electronics.md

 Use JST-PH crimp contacts to crimp eight stranded wires (0.25mm²) at one end.
 Combine 4 cables each in one JST-PH4 connector.
 Solder the other ends to the micropump connector (supplied with the micro pump) as shown in the pictures.

+{: .note }
+Label the cables, so you can differentiate the two pumps later on.

 ### Sensorion Flowsensor